 High-grade silver and gold mineralization remains open in multiple directions

-Vancouver, February 1, 2023 – Summa Silver Corp. (“Summa” or the “Company”) (TSXV:SSVR) (OTCQX: SSVRF) (Frankfurt:48X) is pleased to announce high-grade silver and gold drill results from the Mogollon Project near Silver City, New Mexico.
+Vancouver, April 20, 2023 – Summa Silver Corp. (“Summa” or the “Company”) (TSXV:SSVR) (OTCQX: SSVRF) (Frankfurt:48X) is pleased to report all remaining assay results from the recently completed drill program and an update from on-going data compilation at the high-grade silver-gold Mogollon Project near Silver City, New Mexico.

 - This mineralized zone remains open in multiple directions with strong silver-gold assays returned from holes at both ends of the current drilling pattern.

 - Work is just beginning at the Mogollon project with this first target representing only 1% of the total vein and structure strike length present at the project.